LostInLunacy/best11_scraper/README.md

     - Only players belonging to active clubs are considered
   - **Energy Warning**: if a player will be below this level of energy for their next match, you will be notified prior to them being trained
-- **Extra Training**: There is a bug that means extra training doesn't work on the current version ~~- **Extra Training**: extra train players:
+- **Extra Training**: There is a bug that means extra training doesn't work on the current version
-  - Min potentials
-  - Min peer advantage
-  - Energy Warning
-  - **Max Exp**: Will not extra train players of this EXP total and above
-    - (e.g if set to 200, players with exp >=200 will not be extra trained)

 When you have finished with preferences, you can run the program (Note these preferences can be modified again at any time from the menu.)